JWHennessey/edit_transfer_selection_interface/README.md

 - - candidate_patches (The first time you load a scene these will be created and saved here)
 - - edits (Other parts of the interface allow you to make edits, these will be stored here)

+To help create a new scene we provide a blank_template folder